samiozenn/EasyOcr/README.md

 # OCR Image Text Extraction

-This project is designed to recognize and extract text from images using EasyOCR.
-The project reads image files in a specified folder, applies OCR, and saves the text results as separate `.txt` files for each image.
+This code is used to read image files from a specific folder, detect text within these images, and save the OCR (Optical Character Recognition) results into separate text files for each image.
+The main purpose of this code can be summarized as follows:

+1. **Read Image Files**: It reads `.jpg`, `.jpeg`, or `.png` files located in the `input` folder.
+2. **Apply OCR**: It uses the EasyOCR library to detect text within each image.
+3. **Save Results**: It saves the OCR results for each image into separate `.txt` files, which are stored in the `output` folder.
+4. **Combine Texts**: It combines texts that are close to each other on the y-axis to obtain more meaningful results.
+5. **Visualize Results**: It visualizes the processed images with bounding boxes around the detected texts and displays them.

 ## Requirements